 TOWN BOARD MEETING

-Pursuant to due call and notice thereof, the Board of Supervisors, Town of Florence met on the 24th day of July, 2017 with Chairman Tim Bomberg and Supervisors John Holbrook and Shane McLain present.
+Pursuant to due call and notice thereof, the Board of Supervisors, Town of Florence met on the 25th day of June, 2018 with Chairman Tim Bomberg and Supervisors John Holbrook and Shane McLain present.

 On a motion by Holbrook and seconded by McLain the agenda was approved as posted.
 All in favor, motion carried.